TylerJH-IT/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

+<h3> Step 17: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles part 2</h3>

 - Click the green arrow button near the top-middle of the screen
   - This will run the script